grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 By default, all Grafana Mimir queriers can execute received queries for a given tenant.

-When shuffle sharding is **enabled** by setting `-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.
+When shuffle sharding is **enabled** by setting `-query-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.

 Note that this distribution happens in query-frontend, or query-scheduler if used.
-When using query-scheduler, `-frontend.max-queriers-per-tenant` option must be set for query-scheduler component.
+When using query-scheduler, `-query-frontend.max-queriers-per-tenant` option must be set for query-scheduler component.
 When not using query-frontend (with or without scheduler), this option is not available.

 _The maximum number of queriers can be overridden on a per-tenant basis in the limits overrides configuration._